-APPLICATION DEADLINES
+ADMISSIONS APPLICATION DEADLINES

-Internships that fulfill the MLA degree requirements must meet the following To be given first consideration for admission into the MLA program, please submit your application in the Texas A&M GradCAS portal by December 15.
+To be given first consideration for admission into the MLA program, please submit your application in the Texas A&M GradCAS portal by December 15.
 All applications received by December 15 will be reviewed for fall admission and be given full consideration for financial aid (including our recommendations for graduate assistantships and scholarships).
 The MLA program only admits students for entry in the Fall.
 Applications received after December 15 will be reviewed and considered for admission - however, considerations for financial aid may be limited.
 Formal review of applications by the review committee begins after January 15.
 LAUP accepts applications up through March 15.
 In some cases, late applications can be considered.